Softail: Hardtail cult following

-The hard tail becomes resurrected as FXST Softail
+Introduction of the FXST Softail

 Bill Davis, an avid Harley rider and engineer from St. Louis, Missouri, designed his softail in the mid-1970s.
 His first design, which he worked on in 1974 and 1975, had a cantilever swingarm like on vintage Vincent Motorcycles that pivoted at the bottom and sprung at the top with the springs and shock absorber hidden under the seat.
 Davis then built a prototype based on his 1972 Super Glide.
 He patented the design and arranged to meet Willie G. Davidson August 1976.
 Davidson was impressed, but made no commitments, and six months later, said Harley-Davidson was interested but would not use the design at that time.

 In April 1980, Harley-Davidson started work on its own rear suspension design that would have the look of a hard-tail motorcycle.
 The job was given a low priority until later in the year it was transferred to Jim Haubert Engineering, a firm that Harley-Davidson contracted yearly to custom build motorcycles and prototypes.
 Haubert built a prototype using his own rear suspension design that closely followed the look of the earlier Harley rigid frames.
 This version was completed enough for review by Harley-Davidson in January 1981.

 Davis continued to develop the design, switching the pivot and the springing points around so that the springs and shock absorber were under the frame and the pivot point was at the top of the triangular swingarm.
 This allowed the traditional horse shoe shaped Harley-Davidson oil tank to be placed under the seat.
 Davis attempted to produce the new design independently as the Road Worx Sub-Shock, but the partnership he had put together for this purpose collapsed.
 Harley-Davidson executive Jeffrey Bleustein contacted Davis shortly afterward and began negotiations to buy Davis's design.
 Davis sold his patents, prototype, and tooling to Harley-Davidson in January 1982.

 After further testing and development, Davis's design was introduced in June 1983 as the 1984 Harley-Davidson FXST Softail.
 This basically was an FXWG Wide Glide, but instead of the visible twin shocks, the softail swingarm was used, with the shocks hidden under the gearbox, which at the time was still 4-speed with kickstarter and chain.
 Other companies had introduced rear suspension designs with invisible shocks, but for performance reasons.
 The Harley Softail was the first modern motorcycle intentionally designed to look as if it was decades older.
 Between gearbox and seat, the rather dull asymmetric battery box (right side) and black oil tank (left side) was replaced by the symmetric horse-shoe shaped chrome oil tank around the battery in the middle, another feature of the old hard tail era.

 In addition, Harley had just completed the "buy back" from AMF, and had developed the all-aluminium Harley-Davidson Evolution engine that was more reliable that the Shovelhead, and had heads that looked like square versions of the round Panheads.
 It was first offered in the Softail, and helped making it a success.